jameshughes89/cs102/src/site/labs/sorting/sorting-recursive.rst

 Mergesort
 =========

 #.
-Implement the mergesort algorithm.
+Implement the mergesort algorithm
 #.
-Make sure it works and test it a few times and see what the runtimes are.
+Make sure it works and run it a few times to see what the runtimes are

-    * Change the size of the bag and the max value and see how it impacts runtimes
+    * Change the size of the array and the max value and see how it impacts runtimes
     * For the purposes of this lab, do not worry about writing unit tests

 .. code-block:: java